What’s new in Edsby – Fall 2018

 Previously, multi-day planned absences in Edsby could start at any time in the initial day, but only support ending at the end of the day on the last day of the planned absence.
 Edsby has now been enhanced to enable the end time of the last day of the planned absence to be set to any time as well.

-The Edsby panorama provides powerful and easy-to-use access to a wide range of information about a particular student.
+The Edsby panorama provides teachers with powerful and easy-to-use access to a wide range of information about a particular student.
 Further, it provides a great way for the educators at a school to share thoughts and observations on each student’s unique learning journey at school.
-New Panorama enhancements included in this release are:
+New enhancements in this release include:

 Enhanced Privacy Controls

-The Edsby panorama provides a fast way to view how a student is doing academically in each active subject.
-It also offers convenient access to additional academic achievement data such as progress reports and report card information.
-However, this kind of student achievement information is confidential and access to it must be managed very carefully to respect the privacy of the student.
+The Edsby panorama provides teachers with a fast way to view how a student is doing academically in each active class.
+It also provides teachers with convenient access to additional academic achievement data such as progress reports and report card information.
+However, this kind of student achievement information is confidential and access to it is managed carefully to respect the privacy of the student.

 Edsby is used in many different jurisdictions, and each typically has its own set of privacy regulations.
 These regulations all share common goals related to protecting privacy, but often differ in the details of how this should be done.
 It is clear that senior administrators at a school (principal, vice-principal, guidance counsellor) should have access to academic achievement information for all students at the school, and Edsby provides that today.
 Similarly, in all regions it has been clear that other administrative staff at a school (general office staff, support staff, teaching assistants, etc.) should not have access to this information for any student, and Edsby enforces this.

-In the past, by default Edsby enabled all teachers at the school to see the academic achievement information for any student at the school.
-This has now been tighten so that a teacher can only see academic achievement information (e.g. the Classes panel) for a student only if they are currently teaching that student as per the enrollment data shared with Edsby.
+In the past, by default, Edsby enabled all teachers at the school to see the academic achievement information for any student at the school.
+This has now been tightened so that a teacher can only see academic achievement information (e.g. the Classes panel) for a student only if they are currently teaching that student as per the enrollment data shared with Edsby.

 If a teacher goes to the panorama of a student they are not teaching, they see everything BUT the classes panel as shown in the image here.